mcoram/primrec/README.md

 Explore the space of primitive recursive functions.
 I explain more about why this is worth doing [here](https://github.com/mcoram/primrec/blob/master/raison%20d'e%CC%82tre.md).
 The work is in the spirit of [inductive programming](http://www.inductive-programming.org/) and was inspired by [MagicHaskeller](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html) and [Incremental Learning in Inductive Programming](http://www.cogsys.wiai.uni-bamberg.de/aaip09/aaip09_submissions/incremental.pdf) and [John Tromp's Lambda Calculus and Combinatory Logic Playground](http://homepages.cwi.nl/~tromp/cl/cl.html).

-To get a flavor for what's going on, try running predict-extension.rkt.
+To get a flavor for what's going on, try running web.rkt and after the loading is done pointing a browser to (http://localhost:8000)[http://localhost:8000].
 You'll discover that if you type in "2 3 4 5" then the results tell you that the simplest primitive recursive function that fits this sequence is the composition of S with S, which we write as (C11 S S).
 Here, S stands for the succesor function S: x -> x+1, and composition is written